Bertug/AddO365GroupsToExpirationPolicy/README.md

 CustomAttribute1 for another purpose, you can change it to a different one.
 O365 groups including CustomAttribute1=Expire will be added to the expiration policy.

+The sample scripts are provided AS IS without warranty of any kind.
+The entire risk arising out of the use or performance of the sample scripts and documentation remains with you.
+In no event, its authors, or anyone else involved in the creation, production, or delivery of the scripts be liable for any damages whatsoever
+(including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the sample scripts or documentation